Abhinav271828/spring24-CVR/README.md

     - Immigrants and Refugees
 * Lecture 13 (13 Mar, Wed)
     - Borders and Boundaries
+* Lecture 14 (14 Mar, Thu)
+    - The Partitions of Memory

 # Grading Policy
 * Midsem: 20%